swisschain/Sirius.ValidatorApi.Docs/source/includes/v1/_invites.md

 Inivitation can be generated on the Universe portal.

 Before a validator can accept an invitation it needs to generate its keys pair and validator ID.
-Keys pairs is an `RSA-PKCS1` keys with the following parameters:

-- Public exponent: `3`
-- Strength: `1024`
-- Certainty: `25`
+Keys pair is [RSA-PKCS1](#api-usage-data-encryption) keys:

 Validator ID is a `SHA256Digest` hash of the validator public key.